AlessandroMascherpa/events-collector/README.md

  - log in/out in a system

-Client library is also provided, both for ready to use and as example.
+Client library is also provided, both for ready to use library and for usage example.

 ### OpenDOC